hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/Request API/Analytics/EndSessionRequest.md

 Parameter | Type | Description
 --------- | ---- | -----------
-scriptData | ScriptData | A JSON Map of any data added either to the Request or the Response by your Cloud Code
+scriptData | ScriptData | A JSON Map of any data added either to the Request or the Response by your Cloud Code sessionDuration | number | The length of this session

 ## Nested types